luisomoreau/Embedded-Machine-Learning-Lab/README.md

 * Get 15 `freefall` data, 15 `idle` data and 50 `unknown` Training data
 * Get 4 `freefall` data, 4 `idle` data and 10 `unknown` Test data

+⚠️ Warning: For the free-fall data acquistion, do it above your bed or your sofa, I will not be hold responible if you break your phone! ;)

 ![training-data](assets/training-data.png)

 ![test-data](assets/test-data.png)